 The online application for the 2014 Edition of the Branham300 is now available.

 Syngrafii is the foundational platform of signature solutions.
 We deliver a connected world where 2 or more parties complete transactions in real time from anywhere worldwide.
 We deliver a unified world that removes the delays & barriers of completing original paper transactions.
 We deliver a more secure world that mitigates risks associated with in-person or electronic signature transactions.

 Interested in sponsoring next year's listing?
 Please contact us for more information.

-The 2013 Edition of Branham's annual report – Canada's ICT Industry: A National Perspective – will be available soon.
-The report provides in-depth analysis of Canada's leading ICT companies based on Branham300 aggregate data that has been collected during the past three years.
+The 2013 Edition of Branham's annual report – Canada's ICT Industry: A National Perspective – provides in-depth analysis of Canada's leading ICT companies based on Branham300 aggregate data that has been collected during the past three years.
 It includes over 90 figures and 15 tables, as it provides comprehensive intelligence on key industry metrics (revenue, revenue growth, revenue per employee, research & development investment, general & administrative costs, sales & marketing expenses, national and international revenue sources) along with extensive discussion on the happenings within the Canadian ICT industry during the past three years.
 To learn more about this year's report, receive a copy or learn more about its contents, please contact us.